 Council's primary sources of revenue include rates, user fees, fines, grants and developer contributions.
-The rates concentration ratio increased to 58.92% in 2018/19, indicating a healthy mix of Council's revenue sources and comparatively less reliance on rates.
+The rates concentration ratio increased to 58.92% in 2018/19.
+This indicates a healthy mix of Council's revenue sources.

 The revenue level result provides an indicator of the average residential rate per residential assessment in a financial year.
 In 2018/19, Wyndham's average residential rate slightly increased to \$1,714 which is in line with the rate capping.